blaizard/bzd/docs/bdl/syntax.md

 namespace bzd.dummy;
 ```
 In this example, all entities declared in this file will be accessed prepended by the `bzd.dummy` namespace.
+Only one namespace can be declared within a file and the namespace statement must be at the top of the file.

 ## Dependencies